Johanmkr/UiT-PhD_application_template/README.md

 ### Download source archive
 In order to download the source archive, look for the desired release under [releases](https://github.com/Johanmkr/UiT-PhD_application_template/releases) in the right column on the github page.

-The latest release can be downloaded by entering:

-    wget --recursive --level=1 --no-directories --accept-regex '(tar.gz|patch)$' https://github.com/Johanmkr/UiT-PhD_application_template/releases/latest

-into the terminal.

 ## Compiling
 If you compile the file `application.tex` it should work out of the box.